indigoparadox/doomlegacy/legacy_one/trunk/docs/README_Compiling.txt

 switches specifics.
 Without this line the compiler will select its default build target, such a generic32, or i386.

-For a modern x86 process, selecting "ARCH=-march=i686" will compile a binary for an x686, which will be smaller and faster than an x386 binary.
-The binary will run on any x686 compatible processor.
+For a modern x86 processor, selecting "ARCH=-march=i686" will compile a binary for an x686, which will be smaller and faster than an x386 binary.
+This binary will run on any x686 compatible processor.

 If you have a specific processor, like an Athlon, then specifying that will have the compiler use specific optimizations for the Athlon.